Repost from 2015. Edited, updated, and corrected.

 Parts of the New Testament have been preserved in more manuscripts than any other ancient work, having over 5,800 complete or fragmented Greek manuscripts, 10,000 Latin manuscripts and 9,300 manuscripts in various other ancient languages including Syriac, Slavic, Gothic, Ethiopic, Coptic and Armenian.
 The dates of these manuscripts range from 125 CE (the John Rylands manuscript, P52; oldest copy of John fragments) to the introduction of printing in Germany in the 15th century.
 The vast majority of these manuscripts date after the 10th century.
 Although there are more manuscripts that preserve the New Testament than there are for any other ancient writing, the exact form of the text preserved in these later, numerous manuscripts may not be identical to the form of the text as it existed in antiquity.
 Textual scholar Bart Ehrman writes: “It is true, of course, that the New Testament is abundantly attested in the manuscripts produced through the ages, but most of these manuscripts are many centuries removed from the originals, and none of them perfectly accurate.
 They all contain mistakes – altogether many thousands of mistakes.
 It is not an easy task to reconstruct the original words of the New Testament….”

 As you can see, there are no originals.
-Any talk of inerrant originals is just a smoke screen that hides the fact the extant manuscripts and EVERY Bible translation is errant.
+Any talk of inerrant originals is just a smokescreen that hides the fact the extant manuscripts and EVERY Bible translation is errant.
 Any Evangelical who says that the Bible is inerrant in the originals is making a statement that cannot be proved.
-Every college/seminary trained-Evangelical pastor knows this, but few of them are willing to tell their congregation this.
+Every college/seminary trained-Evangelical pastor knows this, but few of them are willing to tell their congregations.
 Why?
-They fear that their congregation will lose “faith” in the Bible and that the Bible will lose its authority if they tell them the truth.
+Why not tell church members the truth, the whole truth, and nothing but the truth?
+Preachers fear that their congregations will lose “faith” in the Bible and that the Bible will lose its authority if they tell them the truth.
 They would rather lie — and they ARE lying if they don’t tell their congregation the facts about the origin, translation, and text of the Bible — than have people doubt the Bible or God.

 If there are no inerrant manuscripts, then there can be no inspiration.
 Most Evangelicals believe that God inspired (breathed out) the Bible.
 If you ask Evangelical church members exactly WHAT God inspired, they will likely point to their Bible.
-Ask an Evangelical pastor the same question and he will likely start praying for the rapture to happen immediately.
+Ask Evangelical pastors the same question and they will likely start praying for the rapture to happen immediately.
 Why?
 Because the Evangelical doctrine of inspiration is based on the notion that the Bible is inerrant in the original manuscripts.
-Since there are no original manuscripts and there are thousands of variations in the extant manuscripts and translations, then there is no such thing as an inspired Bible.
-At best, all that Evangelicals have is a flawed, errant translation of old, flawed, errant manuscripts.
+Since there are no original manuscripts, and there are thousands of variations in the extant manuscripts and translations, then there is no such thing as an inspired Bible.
+At best, all that Evangelicals have is a flawed, errant translation of a flawed, errant, ancient manuscripts.
 Inerrancy and inspiration, as defined by Evangelicals, are myths, lacking any proof whatsoever.

 The culture wars that continue to rage in the United States are based on the belief that the Bible is the inspired, inerrant Word of God.
-When Evangelical culture warriors quote a proof-text from the Bible, they believe they are speaking the very words of God — in English of course.
-What they are really speaking are the words of an errant, fallible text that may or may not be the words of God.
+When Evangelical culture warriors quote proof-texts from the Bible, they believe they are speaking the very words of God — in American English of course.
+What they are really speaking are the words of an errant, fallible text that may or may not be the words of God/Jesus/Moses/Paul/Peter/James/John — to name a few.
 Since the original manuscripts no longer exist, it is impossible to know if the words of the Bible are God’s words.
-And even if the original manuscripts did exist, how could anyone prove that they were the words of God?
+And even if the original manuscripts did exist, how could anyone prove that they were the very words of God?
 Would there be an endorsement statement on the last page that said, This is God and I approve of these words?
 Of course not.

 The Evangelical Christian says, the pastor says, the denomination says, the Bible says, but there is no way of knowing what God said.
 And this is why the foundation of Christianity is not the Bible but faith.

-Let me close this post by illustrating how pervasive the belief that the Bible is inerrant/inspired is.
+Let me conclude this post by illustrating how pervasive is the belief that the Bible is inerrant/inspired.
 The following Gallop Poll charts tell a depressing story about how Americans view the Bible:

 The percentage of Americans taking a literal view of the Bible has declined over time, from an average of 38% from 1976-1984 to an average of 31% since.
 However, highly religious Americans — particularly those of Protestant faiths — still commonly believe in a literal interpretation of the Bible.